 If you are a person with a disability or someone interested in having input regarding employment services to individuals with disabilities, the State Rehabilitation Council of Tennessee may be for you.
-If you are interested in learning more about this unique opportunity to serve, please contact Samantha Moreno, SRC Chair, at email@example.com.
+To learn more about the role and responsibilities of the SRC and the application process, click here.
+You may access the Board and Commission application here.
+Please return your completed application and resume to the SRC and/or seek additional information at email@example.com.

 Council members are appointed by the Governor.
 When making appointments, the Governor must consider individuals representing a broad range of individuals with disabilities and organizations interested in individuals with disabilities (Code of Federal Regulations (CFR) Title 34 Part 361.17(a)).
 The Governor, to the extent possible, must consider that minority populations are represented on the council.
 The majority of members must be individuals with disabilities not employed by DRS (CFR Title 34 Part 361.17(c)).